andresiglesiasb/aws-devops-project/docs/phase-1/02-vpc.md

     - Rename this to `dev-public-rt` (or as desired)
     - In its **subnet association** section, you will see that `dev-public-1a`is already associated (no action needed)

+> We only put the `dev-private-1a` subnet with the `dev-private-rt` route table because we want to prevent the private subnet from directly accessing the internet.
+> As for the `dev-public-1a` subnet, it's implicitly associated with the VPC's main route table, which we've renamed to dev-public-rt.
+This route table includes a default route `0.0.0.0/0` to the Internet Gateway (IGW).
+Everything that doesn't have a destination within the VPC's CIDR block will go outside.
 ---

 ## Create Internet Gateway (IGW)